 Why should you use a Fightpad?

 Aside from the cheaper price tag, there are a few reasons why you might want to use A Fightpad over a Fightstick.

-Firstly, because a Fightpad is closer to a traditional controller, in terms of look and feel, it’s considered easier to learn than a Fightstick.
-This means you don’t have to spend an awful lot of time on a Fightpad before you get good.
+Firstly, because a Fightpad is closer to a traditional controller in terms of look and feel, it’s easier to learn than a Fightstick.
+This means you don’t have to spend much time on a Fightpad before you get good.